Case Scenarios

 A number of these courses teach R or Python3, which have been entrenched in statistics for a number of years.
 They also appear to be popular with new programmers due to being high-level and easy to learn.
 However, the new teacher encounters a number of issues that raise concern:

-- Setting up reproducible environments with all the necessary bits (packages, data,...) in either language is challenging, with a number of limitations and choices presented such as package manager, language implementation, etc.
+• Setting up reproducible environments with all the necessary bits (packages, data, ...) in either language is challenging, with a number of limitations and choices presented including package manager, language implementation, etc.

-A fellow professor recommends that they look into Julia, which has found success within the department.
+A fellow professor recommends that they look into Julia, which has already found success within certain departments.
 Beyond addressing many of the issues encountered with R and Python3, it is especially enjoyable how fast the performance is, how the default package manager allows for reproducibility and ease of use, and how close to mathematical writing Julia can get whilst remaining readable.

 The first objective is to create a presentation format with good aesthetics that can also show off and run code.
 They discover how to set up interactive notebooks with Pluto that will be hosted in a central repository or online via a website or with solutions like Binder.
 This has a number of advantages compared to PowerPoint or Markdown presentations: